Happybajwa/no-console-production/README.md

 ### Props

 - suppress (optional): An array of console methods to suppress.
-By default, all console methods (log, warn, error, debug, info) are suppressed unless explicitly specified.
-If not provided, the default is ["log", "warn", "error", "debug", "info"].
+If suppressAllInDev (for development) or suppressAllInProd (for production) is set to true, all console methods (log, warn, error, debug, info) will be suppressed.
+If neither is true and no suppress array is provided, nothing will be suppressed by default.
+If specific console methods are passed in the suppress array (e.g., ["warn", "error"]), only those methods will be suppress

 - suppressAllInDev (optional): A boolean flag to specify whether all console outputs should be suppressed in development mode.
 If true, all console methods will be suppressed in the development environment.
 The default is false.